 - FD&C Yellow No. 6 – Sunset Yellow FCF, E110

 Some of these artificial colors (Yellow Dye 5 & 6) are derived from toxic coal tar.
 Coal tar is a mixture of many chemicals, derived from petroleum.
-It is recognized as a human carcinogen, with the main concern of using it for individual colors (whether produced from the coal tar or synthetically) is the potential to cause cancer.
+It is recognized as a human carcinogen.
 These colors may also be contaminated with low levels of heavy metals and even be combined with aluminum substrate.
 Aluminum compounds and many heavy metals are toxic to the brain.
 Coal tar is used for purposes such as: roofing, outdoor sealants, exterior paints, and heating.
-This should obviously NOT be ingested. http://www.davidsuzuki.org/issues/health/science/toxics/chemicals-in-your-cosmetics—coal-tar-dyes/
+This should obviously NOT be ingested. (source)

-Current research is working towards providing the direct link from artificial dyes to autism, sleep disturbances and other chronic problems in children.
-Previous studies show links to artificial dyes and cancer, hyperactivity, ADHD, allergies, and sterility. http://melisann.hubpages.com/hub/Know-Which-of-Your-Vitamins-and-Medicines-Contain-Toxins
+Current research is working towards providing a link from artificial dyes to potential autism trigger, sleep disturbances, and other chronic problems in children.
+Previous studies show links to artificial dyes and cancer, hyperactivity, ADHD, allergies, and sterility.
+(Source)

 Each dye can be traced to its own set of possible side effects: